JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-2.markdown

 ## <a name="section_1"></a>1.
 SSE/AVX intrinsics

-Before we start to write any code, we need to see the instrinsics the compiler provides, and how it's organized.
+Before we start to write any code, we need to take a look at the instrinsics the compiler provides, and how things are organized.
 For the rest of this article and the following ones, I assume we use an Intel processor, recent enough to provide SSE 4 and AVX; the compiler can be gcc or MSVC, the instrinsics they provide are almost the same.

 If you already know about SSE / AVX intrinsics you can skip this section.
 <!-- more -->